 How many of you have been people watching or just strolling through the mall/shopping center and just wondered…Would he/she feel comfortable being naked in a safe environment?
 I’m curious to know what he/she looks like naked?
 What insecurities do they feel that would prevent them from being a nudist?
 I know women who say they don’t like even their husbands to see them naked, and they usually have sex in the dark so their bodies can’t be seen.
 When I hear statements like this I can’t help but feel a bit of sadness for both the husband and wife.
 Why does she feel that way?
 How does her husband feel about it?
 I see them both as missing out on the joys of being naked, especially as life partners who you are supposed to fully surrender your body to (in a healthy and safe way).
 She misses out on the freedom and he misses out on the excitement of seeing his wife naked, particularly during sex.
 It has to be disappointing to some degree.

 When I see examples like this I can’t help but blame society, but most importantly I blame the media, especially advertisers for promoting only those seen as “perfect” bodies.
 Everywhere you look the models are always toned, cut, just the right height, and overall physical beauty.
 Truth is, like most things involving a group of people, statistically speaking there are fewer of them than the normal crowd.
-Just like I noted in my penis size post, those with larger penises are much fewer, like 1%-5% of the male population, have one 7” or longer.

 So how do we “fix” societies perverted view of the naked human body?
 Honestly, I don’t think it’s something we can completely fix in any short amount of time.
 The most successful way would preferably be through some kind of legislation to remove public and social nudism from being unlawful.
 However, we do need some control in place to prevent indecent and truly perverted acts (I.e. public sex, child protections, etc), but when it comes to harmless nudity, we should have some liberties as nudist.
 Some cities and states have loosened their regulations allowing certain public nudity, and I am very thankful for those who understand, but we still have a long way to go.